A.J. Green Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 Recent Performances

-- In last week's game against the Cowboys, Green was targeted six times and racked up three catches for 74 yards (24.7 yards per catch).

-- Green has totaled 171 receiving yards (57 per game), hauling in eight passes on 17 targets over his last three outings.
+- Green has put up 171 yards in his last three games (57.0 per game), hauling in eight passes on 17 targets.

 Green's Arizona Teammates